seamapi/docs/docs/device-guides/get-started-with-salto-locks.md

 Seam provides a universal API to connect and control many brands of locks.
 This guide provides a rapid introduction to connecting and controlling your [Salto](https://www.seam.co/manufacturers/salto) locks using the Seam API.
 To learn more about other device brands supported by the Seam API, such as Yale, Schlage, and August, head over to our [integration page](https://www.seam.co/supported-devices-and-systems).

-Note that Salto offers multiple lines of products: Salto Spaces, Salto KS, and Salto Nebula.
+Note that Salto offers multiple lines of products: Salto Space, Salto KS, and Salto Nebula.
 This guide is specifically for Salto KS.
-Salto Spaces is an on-prem system that is offline.
+Salto Space is an on-prem system that is offline.
 Salto Nebula is not yet fully available as of this writing.

 ## 1 — Install Seam SDK